jajaperson/iterable-utilities/README.md

 - `transformers` transform one iterable to another.
 - `combiners` transform multiple iterables to a single iterable.
 - `reducers` reduce an iterable into a single, non-iterabe value.
-- `effectors` iterate over an iterable and return void.
+- `effectors` are used for side effects and do not alter an iterable.